qwikz/discord-lfg/README.md

 9. If the installation finished without any error, run the `node deploy-commands.js` command, this will make the slash commands available.
 10. If there are no errors, click the `Run` button at the top of Replit page and your bot should be online.

+> There may be an error with installing the `quick.db` package.
+If there is, run the command `npm rebuild` and that should fix it.

 Keeping your bot online 24/7 using [UptimeRobot](https://uptimerobot.com/)